 There is no magical ingredient and no standard solution that works for everyone when it comes to caring for blemished skin.
 My grandfather Dr. R.A.
 Eckstein devoted several chapters of his book "BioCosmetics - from Research and Practice" to this topic.
 What he explained there, at the end of the 1960s, is on everyone's lips today, over sixty years later: a holistic view of people when it comes to their health and well-being.
 He, for example, found that cosmetic and aesthetically disruptive skin symptoms can often be attributed to psychological causes and that the connection between psychological and physical aspects therefore plays an important role in skin care.

 Not that you misunderstand me: Just because there is no cosmetic cure-all, there are active ingredients that can really help the skin to alleviate impurities and to let them fade away faster.
 So always support the skin with the right care, especially when it is out of its natural balance.
 Which is the case of skin prone to blemishes.
-At the same time, it’ good to be self-critical and think about what are points in our lifestyle that we can change in order to additionally de-stress the skin.
+At the same time, it’s good to be self-critical and think about what are points in our lifestyle that we can change in order to additionally de-stress the skin.
 Because in addition to psychological factors, many other factors have been identified that influence skin health.

 Treat blemished skin well - but how?